Eish-1/lexiQ/Readme.md

 ---

-**LegalRe** is more than just an AI tool—it's a framework for building custom RAG applications for specific document sets.
+**LexiQ** is more than just an AI tool—it's a framework for building custom RAG applications for specific document sets.
 Together, let's make information more accessible! ✨